MercyKorir/book-lending-app/README.md

 - **Password:** `admin123`

 **Note: For security reasons, update these credentials in production.**

+---

+## 🌐 Open Library API Integration

+- Admins can search for books by entering the ISBN in the book creation form.
+- The system fetches book details such as title, author, and cover image from the Open Library API.
+- Admins can review the fetched data and proceed to create a new book entry.

+---

 ## 🧑‍💻 Contribution Guide
 👥 We welcome contributions!
 Please follow these steps: